 - Medical Officers in non-government organisations

-On the referral form, a preferred Healthy Minds practitioner can be nominated from the practitioner lists at the top of the page.
+On the referral form, a preferred Healthy Minds practitioner can be nominated from the practitioner lists at the top of this page.

 Alternatively, NCPHN can select an appropriate practitioner for the person seeking psychological support dependent on locality and practitioner clinical interests.

-When suicide is the prime mental health concern, referrals can be made to the Healthy Minds Suicide Prevention Service.
-The service provides intensive support for a two-month period.
-People can access this service without a mental health treatment plan in place but must visit their GP for a mental health treatment plan within eight weeks of referral.
+When suicide is the prime mental health concern, referrals can be made to the Healthy Minds Suicide Prevention Service (Using SPS Referral Form).
+The service provides intensive support for a six-month period with up to 18 sessions.
+People can access this service without a mental health treatment plan in place but must visit their GP for a mental health treatment plan within 3 months of referral.
 Eligible people can then be stepped across to one of the Healthy Minds Priority Groups or continue care under Better Access (Medicare).

 In line with standard processes, a progress report from the mental health practitioner should be provided, supporting a K10+ after six sessions, and may include a recommendation for an additional six sessions.